raspberrypi/rpi-usb-gadget/README.md

 * **Host support:**
   Windows (with RNDIS driver), macOS, and Linux hosts.

+  > Make sure to have any VPNs disabled on the host, as they can interfere with the local networking!

 ## Features

 * **Plug-and-play**: Just connect a Micro USB or USB-C cable; NM profiles and the watcher handle networking.